AquilaCMS/AquilaCMS/README.md

 You can edit this file manually, an example of the different possible properties is in the `config/env.example.json` file.
 You can also found all the properties in the [documentation](https://doc.aquila-cms.com/#/Get_started/Configuration)

-> ⚠️Warning : there is not MongoDB in AquilaCMS image
+> ⚠️Warning : there is not MongoDB in AquilaCMS image, use the example above to install mongo for docker
 >
-> To connect your AquilaCMS website to a Mongo database, you can :
+> To connect your AquilaCMS website to a Mongo database, you can : (skip this if you used our docker instructions, simply use mongodb as hostname)
 >
 > - run a MongoDB image next to the AquilaCMS image
 > - use an external link to, for example, an Atlas database